ankitbioinfo/NiCo_Documentation/docs/tutorial1.rst

 To use your own annotations, provide the following files: annotation_save_fname= ‘nico_celltype_annotation.h5ad’

 The content of the AnnData object is as follows.
-The necessary slots are 'nico_ct', 'X_umap', and 'adata.raw.X', which contains the count data.
+The necessary slots are 'nico_ct', 'spatial', 'X_umap', and 'adata.raw.X', which contains the raw count data to finish the whole tutorial.

 .. code-block:: console